2apoorva5/WALLIPI---Full-HD-Wallpapers-for-Android/README.md

 ![Google Play](https://www.gstatic.com/android/market_images/web/play_prism_hlock_2x.png)

+**WALLIPI - FHD Wallpapers** is a wallpaper application developed for Android users and is built in Kotlin using Android Jetpack Navigation Components along with Firebase Cloud Firestore MVVM Architecture.

 **WALLIPI** is your access to 1000+ free Full HD Wallpapers & Backgrounds - Wallpapers which fit your phone's screen perfectly, even without cropping.

 **WALLIPI** contains a number of categories for wallpapers & backgrounds which you can choose from according to your need and choice.
 Each category contains a number of Full HD images which you can use as your phone's wallpaper.